Car insurance terms – a glossary

 Approved repairer

-Someone your insurance provider recommends using to fix a car.
+Someone your insurance provider recommends using to fix your car and assess the damage after you’ve made a claim on your car insurance.
 You don’t have to use an approved repairer, but if you don’t, you might have to pay an extra charge.
 If you do use an approved repairer, you’ll often get an extended guarantee (usually three years) on the work.

 Betterment